 Form Authentication settings enable you to scanning the pages on your website that require user authentication.
 When Form Authentication is configured, Netsparker tries to login to the website before beginning the crawling and attacking phase.
 Then, if Netsparker detects the session has ended, it will attempt to log in again during the scan.

-- If you notice this happening repeatedly, it means that you have incorrect configured the Form Authentication.
+- If you notice this happening repeatedly, it means that you have incorrectly configured the Form Authentication.

 - If you do not fix the configuration, the scan duration can increase significantly and be prevented from progressing properly.
 In this article, we will talk about what causes this and how you can configure correctly.